Murder suspect arrested after being mistakenly released from jail

 A murder suspect mistakenly released from jail earlier this month was arrested Monday, March 29 in Orange County.

-Steven Manzo, 24, of Hawaiian Gardens was arrested in Cypress during a traffic stop, according to NBC4.
+Steven Manzo, 24, of Hawaiian Gardens was arrested in Cypress during a traffic stop, according to the Los Angeles County Sheriff’s Department.

+Investigators observed Manzo entering a grey Nissan Sentra in Buena Park and followed the car to Cypress, according to the sheriff’s department.
+The investigators contacted the Cypress Police Department, who aided in stopping the Sentra.

+Manzo was booked into custody at the Long Beach Police Department where he is being held on $4.09 million bail, according to the sheriff’s department

 Manzo was released from jail on March 9, with a Long Beach police spokeswoman subsequently saying that it was determined that he “should not have been released.”